renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

   })
 ```

-For a full example, see [`examples/gas_sponsorship`](https://github.com/renegade-fi/typescript-sdk/tree/main/examples/gas-sponsorship).
+For examples on how to configure gas sponsorship, see [`examples/native_eth_gas_sponsorship`](https://github.com/renegade-fi/typescript-sdk/tree/main/examples/native-eth-gas-sponsorship), and [`examples/in_kind_gas_sponsorship`](https://github.com/renegade-fi/typescript-sdk/tree/main/examples/in-kind-gas-sponsorship)

 ### Gas Sponsorship Notes

-- There is some overhead to the gas rebate contract, so the gas cost paid by the user is non-zero.
-This value is consistently around **17k gas**, or around **$0.0004** with current gas prices.
+- The refund amount may not exactly equal the gas costs, as this must be estimated before constructing the transaction so it can be returned in the quote.
 - The gas estimate returned by `eth_estimateGas` will _not_ reflect the rebate, as the rebate does not _reduce_ the gas used; it merely refunds the ether paid for the gas.
 If you wish to understand the true gas cost ahead of time, the transaction can be simulated (e.g. with `alchemy_simulateExecution` or similar).
 - The rate limits currently sponsor up to **~500 matches/day** ($100 in gas).